ldennington/cloud_computing_programming_assignments/assignment_1/milestone_1/README.md

 ### Set up Instance in Chameleon Cloud

+Quinn's time: 45 minutes
+Lessley's time: 20 minutes
+Total time: 65 minutes

 1. Generated key pair and saved private key locally (we were not using Windows, so we did not need to install/configure PuTTY)
 2. Set up an Instance in Chameleon Cloud, including selecting source, flavor, network, security group(s), and associating our key pairs and floating IPs, among other steps
-3. Discovered Instancce name and confirmed it is accessible via `ssh` on local VM
+3. Discovered Instance name and confirmed it is accessible via `ssh` on local VM
 4. Ran `python3 --version` to confirm it was installed with Ubuntu 20.04

 ### Clone scaffolding code and install packages on local VM

+Quinn's time: 10 minutes
+Lessley's time: 15 minutes
+Total time: 25 minutes

 1. Cloned
 [Programming Assignment Scaffolding Code](https://github.com/asgokhale/CloudComputingCourse)
 2. Discovered additional packages needed to run producer code (`kafka`) and installed with `pip3` (which was installed in the final step of [section 1 above](#local-vm-setup-using-virtualbox))

+### Total time expended

+The total time expended for this milestone for Quinn and Lessley was 150 minutes, or 2.5 hours.

 ## Part 3: Video demo